12 SMS Marketing Strategies That Actually Work in 2026

 • Consumer opt-out content: Even if consumers convert into SMS subscribers, ensure they have the option to opt-out at any time.
 Under the CAN-SPAM Act, businesses are required to provide a clear opt-out mechanism.
 When a user opts out of receiving messages, send a final message confirming they’ve successfully opted out.

 Obtaining users’ consent to receive your messages not only helps you stay compliant but also makes users less likely to confuse your messages for spam.
-On top of requiring opt-ins, Subtext uses 10DLC numbers, which reduce the chances of your messages being flagged as spam.

 According to 78% of consumers, personalized content increases their likelihood of purchasing.